 Selling a home can be a significant financial event.
 However, it’s crucial to understand the potential tax implications, especially capital gains tax.
-When you sell your home, if sell it for more than what you paid, that is a gain and it is taxable.
+When you sell your home, if you sell it for more than what you paid, that is a gain and it is taxable.
 Make sure you understand these rules and avoid taxes when possible.

 Capital gains tax is a tax on the profit you make when you sell an asset, such as a house, for more than you paid for it.
 The amount of tax you owe depends on several factors, including: